Am I eligible to receive benefits?

 After I start receiving benefits, what do I have to do to remain eligible?

-You must continue to file weekly, and you must report to all Department of Labor and Regulations services.
+You must continue to file weekly either online or by telephone, and you must report to all Department of Labor and Regulations services.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, making 2 employer contacts each week, while keeping a record of your work search activities (forms to help you with this can be found in the Claimant Handbook).
+You must register for work with the South Dakota Department of Labor and Regulation.
+You must actively seek employment, making two employer contacts each week, while keeping a record of your work search activities.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?

 Your appeal must be in writing, and it must be submitted within 15 days of the date the decision for denial was mailed to you.
-It may be submitted by mail or by fax.
-Also, you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal
+It may be submitted by mail or fax.
+You may also deliver your appeal in person to any South Dakota job service office.
+Also, you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal.

 For more information on South Dakota's unemployment insurance laws: